CNS Faculty & Staff

 Yellow Door Teacher

 Christina is a graduate of Wheelock College with BS in Human Development and Elementary Education.
 She has over 10 years of experience in the Education field including working in the Newton Public Schools as an ABA therapist and in several area Early Childhood Centers.
-Most recently, she spent 5 years working as a teacher at Bigelow Cooperative, a Reggio Inspired Center in Somerville, and is excited to start a new journey teaching at CNS in the fall of 2020!
+Most recently, she spent 5 years working as a teacher at Bigelow Cooperative, a Reggio Inspired Center in Somerville, and was excited to start a new journey teaching at CNS in the fall of 2020!
 Christina loves working with young children and finds them to be joyful, honest, caring and curious.
 She looks forward to being a part of the school’s nurturing environment and working with other teachers to instill a love of learning through discovery and play.
 In her free time, she enjoys baking, watching movies, the beach in the summertime, being outdoors, and spending time with her two young children, one of whom is a current CNS student!

 Red Door Teacher